Milk (drag queen)

 Milk (born June 23, 1987) is the stage name of Daniel P. Donigan, an American drag performer and former figure skater who came to attention on the sixth season of RuPaul's Drag Race, and the third season of RuPaul's Drag Race: All Stars.

 Early life

 Donigan was raised in Syracuse, New York.
 He served as an altar boy at his Catholic church and attended Catholic school.
-His parents were supportive of his sexuality when he came out as gay.
-He began ice skating at the age of 9 and eventually became a competitive figure skater, until 2009.
+He first came out as gay to his mom.
+He stated, "I always knew I was different.
+I liked figure skating when all the other boys didn't.
+I hated basketball when all the other boys liked it."
+He began ice skating at age 9.
+He said that he and his dad "never had a very close relationship."

+Voice actor Tom Kenny is his cousin.